-My practice is in part concerned with documenting the affect of sites using moving and still image, drawing and print.
+My practice is in part concerned with documenting sites using moving and still image, drawing and print.
 For example, as a way to consider ideas of ownership and concepts relating to public and private space, I am using lithography and digital print to produce multiples, each of which undergoes a process of removal, relocating areas of image belonging to each into one collection.
 In this way, although the prints can be distributed, a fragment of each is collected and remains undistributed; each work is in a way shared.

 Filming and walking and in this way mapping sites so as to allow a small area of sky to represent the whole; my experimental films reference systems of representation and coding.
 I am conscious of the potential of data, however playful a form it may take in my practice.
 The reinterpretation of my physical movements by the water I am carrying points to dispersal in relation to fragmentation of information and to notions of the distant and close, impersonal/personal, collective/individual that make a familiar sky strange.

 Exhibitions include Another Land exhibition and events programme, at Kingston Museum and Stanley Picker Gallery.
 2019, Intentions: Conversations, Experiences and Knowledge exhibition at RCA, London, and 31ºC, ASC Gallery, London, 2017; Thinking through Sound, sound intervention for The Design Museum's opening weekend, November 2016; and Of Improvisation, a pop-up exhibition at Apiary Studios, which launched Inside here, an artwork using a smartphone native app as medium, 2019 update now available, and with a corresponding and on-going online artwork which can be viewed on my blog.